The First Data Release of CNIa0.02 -- A Complete Nearby (Redshift <0.02) Sample of Type Ia Supernova Light Curves: Introduction

-We carry out the CNIa0.02 program to collect a {\bf C}omplete, {\bf N}earby, and effectively unbiased sample of Type {\bf Ia} Supernovae at host-galaxy redshifts $z_{\rm host}<{\bf 0.02}$ with well-observed multiband light curves.
-Our follow-up observations started in January 2015 and ended in January 2020, and the SNe observed between 2015 June 13 and 2019 January 31 were selected following the criteria of the complete sample.
-The goal for constructing a complete sample that is unbiased toward host-galaxy properties is to enable reliable statistical inference on the distributions of photometric properties of SNe~Ia (e.g., luminosity, color, light-curve shape, and derived physical parameters) in the local universe and to study the dependence of these on host-galaxy properties.
+We carry out the CNIa0.02 project to collect a {\bf C}omplete, {\bf N}earby, and effectively unbiased sample of Type {\bf Ia} Supernovae at host-galaxy redshifts $z_{\rm host}<{\bf 0.02}$ with well-observed multi-band light curves.
+Our follow-up observations started in January 2015 and ended in January 2020, and the SNe observed between 2015 September 17 and 2019 January 31 followed the selection criteria of the complete sample discussed below.
+The main goal for constructing a complete sample that is unbiased toward host-galaxy properties is to enable reliable statistical inference on the distributions of photometric properties of SNe~Ia (e.g., luminosity, color, light-curve shape, and derived physical parameters) in the local universe and also to study their dependence on host-galaxy properties.